Choosing materials is one of the hardest parts of the converting process.

 For one thing, it might not be strong enough to support critical tubing.

-Acrylic is widely used in the medical device manufacturing industry thanks to its cheap cost and durability.
+Acrylic is widely used in the medical device manufacturing industry due to its cheaper cost while still maintaining excellent durability.

 Acrylic is much tougher than silicone, and its removal can be traumatic for the skin to the point of: